In Your House 14: Revenge of the 'Taker: Storylines

-The other feud heading into the event, for which the show was named, was between Undertaker and Mankind.
-On April 1, 1996, in the Monday Night Raw edition, Undertaker faced Justin Bradshaw in the main event, where Mankind interfered and attacked Undertaker, thus disqualifying Bradshaw in the process.
-At King of the Ring, Mankind defeated Undertaker in their first encounter.
-Mankind invented the Boiler Room Brawl match, and the first-ever Boiler Room Brawl took place at SummerSlam, which Mankind won after Undertaker's manager, Paul Bearer, betrayed him.
-Undertaker invented a Buried Alive match, and the first-ever Buried Alive match took place at In Your House 11: Buried Alive, which Undertaker won.
-They faced each other in a normal one fall match at Survivor Series, which Undertaker won.
-On March 31, Raw is War edition, Bearer asked WWF Champion Undertaker to forgive him and take him back as his manager, but Undertaker refused.
-Mankind came out and attacked Undertaker, while former champion Sid saved Undertaker.
-This led to a match between Undertaker and Mankind at In Your House 14.
+The other major feud heading into the event, for which the show was named, was between Undertaker and Mankind for Undertaker's WWF Championship.
+On the April 1, 1996 episode of Monday Night Raw, Undertaker faced Justin Bradshaw in the main event, where Mankind, who had made his WWF debut earlier in the night, interfered and attacked Undertaker, thus disqualifying Bradshaw in the process.
+At the King of the Ring PPV in June, Mankind defeated Undertaker in their first encounter.
+Mankind would then challenge Undertaker to the first-ever Boiler Room Brawl match, which took place at SummerSlam, where Mankind emerged victorious after Undertaker's long-time manager, Paul Bearer, betrayed him.
+Undertaker would then challenge Mankind to the first-ever Buried Alive match, which took place at In Your House 11: Buried Alive.
+Undertaker would win the match, although he would be buried by Mankind, as well as various other heel wrestlers.
+The two would then face each other once again in a normal one fall match at Survivor Series, which Undertaker won.
+On the March 31, 1997 episode of Raw is War, Paul Bearer pleaded with WWF Champion Undertaker to forgive him and take him back as his manager, but Undertaker refused.
+Mankind would then come out and attack The Undertaker, revealing this as a ruse between Bearer and Mankind in order to ambush Undertaker.
+This would lead to a WWF Championship match between Undertaker and Mankind at In Your House 14.